dortania/OpenCore-Install-Guide/extras/drm.md

    * Play a show in Netflix or Amazon Prime
    * Play an Amazon Prime trailer: [Spider-Man: Far From Home](https://www.amazon.com/Spider-Man-Far-Home-Tom-Holland/dp/B07TP6D1DP)
       * Trailer itself isn't DRM encrypted but Amazon still does the check before playing
-* Note: Requires either an iGPU or newer AMD GPU to work (Polaris+)
+* Note: Requires newer AMD GPU to work (Polaris+)

 **FairPlay 4.x**: Mixed DRM, found on AppleTV+

 * You can open TV.app, choose TV+ -> Free Apple TV+ Premieres, then click on any episode to test without any registration or trial
 * Apple TV+ also has a free trial if you want to use it
-* Note: Requires either an iGPU or newer AMD GPU to work (Polaris+)
+* Note: Requires either an absent iGPU (Xeon) or newer AMD GPU to work (Polaris+)
-   * Possible to force FairPlay 1.x for unsupported/older hardware combinations
+   * Possible to force FairPlay 1.x when iGPU is absent

 If everything passes good on these tests, you have no need to continue!
 Otherwise proceed on

 ## Fixing DRM

-So for fixing DRM on hackintoshes can go down mainly 1 route:

-* Patching DRM to use either software or AMD decoding
+So for fixing DRM on hackintoshes can go down mainly 1 route: patching DRM to use either software or AMD decoding.
+Vit made a great little chart for different hardware configurations:

-It is possible to fix DRM on Z390, B360, H370, H310 boards and newer but this requires a clean ME region(requires SPI flasher) and [PavpProvision](https://github.com/acidanthera/OpenCorePkg/tree/master/Application/PavpProvision) to manually edit the source code with provisioning certificates from Apple firmware.
-This is extremely complicated, hardware breaking if not done correctly so not a practical route to go down for most users

-**dGPU/software for DRM**

-For dGPU/software setups, it gets a bit more complicated.
-Luckily Vit made a great little chart for different hardware configurations:

 * [WhateverGreen's DRM chart](https://github.com/acidanthera/WhateverGreen/blob/master/Manual/FAQ.Chart.md)